sofiabroome/wordpredictor/README.md

 We've used Ipython Notebooks to experiments with language models.

-Experiments_Jeremy.ipynb - Jeremy's
+Experiments_Jeremy.ipynb - Jeremy's experiments about n-grams models, smoothing and probability distributions

-structure_example.ipynb - Jeremy's

 sofiaexperiments1.ipynb - Sofia's